Victor Goldbloom: Career

 He was a professor of pediatrics and of medicine at McGill University from 1950 to 1970.
 He was elected in 1966 as the MNA for the Montreal riding of D'Arcy-McGee.
 He was re-elected in 1970, 1973, and 1976.
 While Robert Bourassa was Premier of Quebec, Goldbloom was Minister of State responsible for Quality of Environment (1970–73).
 In 1973, he was appointed Minister of Municipal Affairs as well as Quebec's first Minister of the Environment, serving in both positions until the Liberal government's defeat in 1976.
 Goldbloom was in charge of the Olympic Installations Board for the 1976 Summer Olympics in Montreal.

 He was the first member of the Jewish community to become a cabinet minister in the Quebec government.
 He kept his seat in the 1976 provincial election that defeated the Liberal government and sat on the Opposition benches until he resigned his seat on October 16, 1979 after Claude Ryan became Liberal leader.

 Subsequently, from 1980 to 1987, he was CEO of the Canadian Council of Christians and Jews.

 From 1991 until 1999, he was Canada's fourth Commissioner of Official Languages.
 During his tenure, Commissioner Goldbloom conducted two comprehensive studies.
 The first study examined the availability of services in both official languages in offices designated bilingual, which concluded that the federal government's bilingualism was not yet fully implemented nor functional.
 The second study focused on the implementation of Part VII of the Official Languages Act by the federal government and suggested different ways that Section 41 of the Official Languages Act could be implemented.
 In this report, Goldbloom suggested assigning a role of Coordinator of Language Policy at the Privy Council Office.

-In 2009, he expressed concerns on the state of Catholic-Jewish relations after the lifting of the excommunications of the bishops of the Society of Saint Pius X. Goldbloom died of a heart attack at Montreal in February 2016.
+In 2009, he expressed concerns on the state of Catholic-Jewish relations after the lifting of the excommunications of the bishops of the Society of Saint Pius X.

+Goldbloom died of a heart attack on February 15, 2016.

 Family

 In June 1948, he married Sheila Barshay (1925-2022) of Montreal, a social worker who was later named to the Order of Canada.
-Their sons are Michael Goldbloom, Principal and Vice-Chancellor of Bishop's University and former publisher of the Toronto Star and the Montreal Gazette, and Jonathan Goldbloom, founder and president of Jonathan Goldbloom & Associates.
+Their sons are Michael Goldbloom, Principal and Vice-Chancellor of Bishop's University and former publisher of the Toronto Star and the Montreal Gazette, and Jonathan Goldbloom, chair of the board of directors of Via Rail and Hockey Canada.
 Their daughter, Susan Restler, lives in Brooklyn, New York.